View More Images

 Day 4 Yanaizu – Urabandai

-After breakfast, we stroll in the neighbourhood of our inn to a venerable and ornately impressive Buddhist temple, which was established over 1,200 years ago.
-A vehicle then takes us onward to Urabandai.
-On the way, we visit a small town where salt has been produced from onsen waters for hundreds of years.
+En route, we pass through a small town where salt has been produced from onsen waters for hundreds of years.
 The salt derived here has a subtly different flavour and is a popular cooking ingredient throughout the Aizu region.
 It is also used in sweets, traditional youkan soft bean cake and even soap.

-Our accommodation tonight is nearby and, after soaking in the soothing onsen baths once more, we revel in another evening banquet.
+Our accommodation tonight is in the mountains here and, after soaking in the soothing onsen baths once more, we revel in another evening banquet.

 Meals: Breakfast, lunch & dinner provided.